danieloureiro/busy-flights/README.md

 **Note**

 Please clone this project then create your own repository from it.
 Do not fork/branch this project when creating your solution as it will be visible to other applicants.

+**Running from the IDEA:**

+# Running from the IDE

+Execute `BusyFlightsApplication` from the IDE to launch a simulation.

+The application are exposed on port `8080`.

+Find the documentation at `/swagger-ui.html`